-Aston Martin Vantage review – can it match the Audi R8 and Porsche 911? - Aston Martin Vantage interior and tech
+Aston Martin Vantage review – interior and tech

 Inside, the Vantage takes a radical departure from its predecessor.
-Gone are the analogue dials and creaky, outdated infotainment system, to be replaced with bold design and cutting edge kit.
-There’s a configurable TFT screen ahead of the driver, while the infotainment system is pure Mercedes (as is the single stalk controller for the indicators, wipers and main beam).
+Gone are the analogue dials and creaky, outdated infotainment system, to be replaced with bold design defined by new organic forms.
+There’s a TFT screen ahead of the driver, while the infotainment system is pure Mercedes (as is the single-stalk controller for the indicators, wipers and main beam).

-The rest of the switchgear is scattered across the wide transmission tunnel, including the starter button, which is a similar shape and size to the fan speed controller above it, resulting in the odd fumbling moment as you try to start to the car but succeed in only adjusting the air-con.
+The rest of the switchgear is scattered across the wide transmission tunnel, including the starter button, which is a similar shape and size to the fan-speed controller above it, resulting in the odd fumbling moment as you try to start the car but succeed in only adjusting the air con.

-Practicality is good, too.
-The trademark hatchback means easy access to a boot that has the McLaren 540C and Audi R8 beaten for carrying capacity.
-The cabin is roomy as well, although it’s spoiled by poor visibility.
+Practicality is good.
+The trademark hatchback means easy access to a boot that has Porsche 911 and Audi R8 beaten for carrying capacity.
+The cabin is roomy, as well, with a little extra storage space behind the front seats.

 - 1Aston Martin Vantage review – can it match the Audi R8 and Porsche 911?

 - 2Aston Martin Vantage – engine, gearbox and tech specs

 - 3Aston Martin Vantage – performance and 0-60 time